On this page:

 Caucus Nights

-APS classes are not required to meet after 6 pm on caucus nights if the instructor, and/or a majority of the students plan to attend the caucus.
+uAPS classes are not required to meet after 6 pm on caucus nights IF the instructor and/or a majority of the students plan to attend the caucus.
 For students who miss class for this reason, you will need to assign a project or assignment that can be done outside of class that week that is equivalent to the time they would have spent in class.

 Changes in Room, Day, or Hour of Class

 All room assignments have been confirmed prior to each academic year, but the Office of Classroom Management does occasionally make last-minute location changes.
 It is always a good idea to check the class schedule on One Stop from time to time.
-The APS office will also immediately notify you as soon as we become aware of such changes.
+The uAPS office will also immediately notify you as soon as we become aware of such changes.

 It is very difficult to change the official day or hour of the class after registration has begun, and is almost never advisable.
 Though minor adjustments in meeting times and even days can sometimes be made on an informal basis, such changes are often unsettling to the students, and you should make every effort to keep the schedule as close to what was advertised as possible.
-If you do make changes to times or dates, all students (not just a majority) must agree to the changes, and you must let the APS director know.
+If you do make changes to times or dates, all students (not just a majority) must agree to the changes, and you must let the uAPS director know.

 Problems with Your Classroom

-If you are scheduled in a room that is too small, has problems with heating or cooling, or otherwise is not adequate for your needs, please contact Lynn Cross (612-626-2238), and we will work with you to find a room that will provide better accommodation.
+If you are scheduled in a room that is too small, has problems with heating or cooling, or otherwise is not adequate for your needs, please contact Lynn Cross ([email protected]), and we will work with you to find a room that will provide better accommodation.

 If an unauthorized group is occupying your officially scheduled room, do not move your class to another room.
-That group should be asked to leave and Lynn Cross contacted the next day to resolve the matter.
+That group should be asked to leave and Lynn Cross ([email protected]) contacted the next day to resolve the matter.